Policies and Procedures

 Courses taken at previous institutions will not be reviewed or transferred to your UW–Madison record as a Special student.
 If a previously taken course is needed as a prerequisite for a UW–Madison course, the student must work directly with the UW–Madison department offering the course to assess if it meets the requirement.
 If a Special student later becomes an undergraduate student at UW–Madison, the Special student coursework may then be applied toward the undergraduate degree.
 Please note that enrollment as a Special student does not in any way guarantee your admission as an undergraduate student.

 There is no university-wide policy on whether credits taken as a Special student will count toward a UW–Madison graduate degree.
 Some departments do not accept any credits, and others take only a limited number.
 You must check with the graduate coordinator of your desired program to discuss your request.
-If Special student credits are applied toward a UW–Madison graduate degree, you will be required to pay the difference between the cost of the Special student credits and graduate credits.

 Nicolas Hall in the winter